TagproMLTP/TagproScriptsWhitelist/README.md

 * Auto-Macros
 * Eval() usage (in most cases)
 * Improper information given to the player.
 Such as powerup timers to path predictions.
 Anything giving information on events happening off screen is in general not acceptable.
-* Anything extremtly obsene or negative
+* Anything extremely obsene or negative

 ####Spectator Scripts